The BEST Chocolate Chip Cookies

 - Caster sugar (superfine sugar) - rather than granulated sugar, caster sugar is added because the smaller grains melt quickly when baking and give the cookies a lighter texture.

 - Light brown sugar (or dark brown sugar, or a mix of both) - brown sugar gives the cookies a caramel flavour and chewy texture.
-Too much white sugar and you would lose flavour.

 - Eggs - they help bind the cookies together, and provide flavour from the fats in the yolks.
+An extra yolk is added for extra fat and flavour.

 Instructions